A Charlie Brown Christmas (soundtrack)

 Guaraldi composed most of the music, though he included versions of traditional carols such as "O Tannenbaum".
-He recorded some of the score at Whitney Studio in Glendale, California, then re-recorded some of it at Fantasy Records Studios in San Francisco with a children's choir from St. Paul's Episcopal Church in nearby San Rafael.
+He recorded at Whitney Studio in Glendale, California, then re-recorded parts at Fantasy Records Studios in San Francisco with a children's choir from St. Paul's Episcopal Church in San Rafael, California.
 The sessions ran late into the night, with the children rewarded with ice cream afterward.
 Bassist Fred Marshall and drummer Jerry Granelli were credited as performing on the album.

-It was voted into the Grammy Hall of Fame and added to the National Recording Registry of the Library of Congress.
+A Charlie Brown Christmas was voted into the Grammy Hall of Fame and added to the National Recording Registry of the Library of Congress.

-On May 10, 2022, the Recording Industry Association of America (RIAA) certified the album quintuple platinum for sales of 5 million copies.
 In November 2014, it was the 10th best-selling Christmas/holiday album in the United States during the SoundScan era.
+In 2022, it was certified five times platinum for sales of 5 million copies.

 Background

 By the early 1960s, Charles M. Schulz's comic strip Peanuts had become a sensation worldwide.
-Television producer Lee Mendelson acknowledged the strip's cultural impression and produced a documentary on the subject, titled A Boy Named Charlie Brown.
-Mendelson, a fan of jazz, heard Vince Guaraldi's song "Cast Your Fate to the Wind" on the radio not long after completion of his documentary, and contacted the musician to produce music for the special.
-Guaraldi composed the music for the project, creating an entire piece, "Linus and Lucy", to serve as the theme.
-Despite the popularity of the strip and acclaim from advertisers, networks were not interested in the special.
+The television producer Lee Mendelson, a fan of jazz, heard "Cast Your Fate to the Wind", composed by the jazz pianist Vince Guaraldi, and contacted him to produce music for a Peanuts documentary, A Boy Named Charlie Brown.
+Guaraldi created the piece "Linus and Lucy" to serve as the theme.
+Despite the popularity of the strip and acclaim from advertisers, television networks were not interested in the special and it went unaired.

-By April 1965, Time featured the Peanuts gang on its magazine cover, and plans for an animated half-hour Peanuts Christmas TV special were commissioned by The Coca-Cola Company.
-When Coca-Cola commissioned the A Charlie Brown Christmas TV special in spring 1965, Guaraldi returned to write the music, having just recorded the live album At Grace Cathedral at San Francisco's famed cathedral with St. Paul's Church of San Rafael 68-voice choir.
+In April 1965, Time featured Peanuts on its cover, highlighting its cultural impact.
+That year, the Coca-Cola Company commissioned the Christmas-themed special A Charlie Brown Christmas.
+Guaraldi, fresh from recording At Grace Cathedral with St. Paul's Church of San Rafael's 68-voice choir, returned to compose the score.